GNAR1ZARD/PoGoPartyBuidl/README.md

 - **Adjusted Weaknesses**: Electric
 - **Recommended Types**: Ground

+## ❗ Input Validation and Error Handling

+- **Input Validation and Sanitization**: The application incorporates robust input validation and sanitization mechanisms to protect against injection attacks, such as Cross-Site Scripting (XSS).
+All user inputs are carefully validated against a list of valid Pokémon types and sanitized before processing.
+This ensures that only legitimate data is used, maintaining the security and integrity of the application.

+- **Invalid Types**: If you enter an **invalid type**, the application will display an error message specifying which types are invalid.
+This helps you quickly identify and correct any typos or mistakes.

+- **No Types Entered**: If **no types** are entered, an error message will prompt you to input at least one type to proceed with the analysis.

+- **Input Format**: The application accepts types in a specific format to ensure proper processing:
+  - **Capitalization**: Types are case-insensitive but will be normalized to have the first letter capitalized (e.g., `fire` becomes `Fire`).
+  - **Separation**: For dual-type Pokémon, separate types with a comma (e.g., `Fire, Flying`).
+  - **Whitespaces**: Extra spaces before or after type names are trimmed automatically.

+By enforcing strict input validation and sanitization, the application not only enhances user experience by providing immediate feedback but also safeguards against potential security vulnerabilities associated with handling user-provided data.

 ## 🛠️ Built With

 - **HTML5**: Markup language for structuring the web page.